Last Updated on

 I was born in 1990, so when I got my drivers license at 16, it around the time gas prices really started to inflate.
 I don’t remember what it was like to only spend a few cents per gallon of gas and I guess, now, I never will.

 If there’s one thing paying an arm and a leg for gas has taught me though, it’s how to save money on gas.
-Being a young married family who loves to travel, we’ve had work hard to make our gas budget go further and I want to help you do the same!
+Being a young married family who loves to travel, we’ve had work hard to learn the best ways to save on gas and I want to help you do the same!

 One of the easiest, no-brainer tricks for saving money on gas is using loyalty cards for gas points at grocery stores.
 Many grocery stores link their loyalty cards to their store’s gas pumps or have plans worked out with local gas companies to save you cents off per gallon every time you fill up.

 A lot of times, grocery stores will run gas point incentives like if you buy 10 of this item in one transaction, you get an extra 10 cents off a gallon.
 These points really add up at the gas pump and all you have to do is shop for groceries like you normally do.